angular/protractor/exampleTypescript/README.md

 ## Protractor typings

-To use Protractor types, you'll need to import `protractor/globals`.
+To use Protractor types, you'll need to import `protractor`.
 After this is imported, you should have autocompletion hints when typing.

 ```
-import {browser, element, by, By, $, $$, ExpectedConditions} from 'protractor/globals';
+import {browser, element, by, By, $, $$, ExpectedConditions} from 'protractor';
 ```

 Although the Protractor configuration file can be written in javascript, creating it in typescript will have some hints.
 These hints and the reference configuration can be found in `lib/config.ts`.
 Below we are importing the Config interface and applying that interface to the config variable: